iiyyll01lin/domain-specific-llm-eval/README.md

 # Intro

-This metric is part of the auto-eval framework Romantic-Rush:
+This metric is part of my auto-eval framework Romantic-Rush:

 ![auto-eval-framework](auto-eval-framework.png)